Lumi-supercomputer/LUMI-training-materials/docs/2day-20241210/E05-SoftwareStacks.md

 The LUMI Software Library contains the package `eb-tutorial`.
 Install the version of the package for the `cpeCray` toolchain in the 24.03 version of the software stack.
+Install the software for the LUMI-C compute nodes.

 ???
 Solution "Click to see the solution."
     -   We can check the